Strong front is soaking Southern California, triggering flood alerts

 The bulk of the precipitation is predicted to exit by Monday afternoon, although showery weather could linger into Monday night.

 While any rainfall in California is helpful considering the drought covering the entirety of the state, Monday’s storm system will only place a minor dent in the moisture deficit.
-At least 6 to 9 inches of rain is needed to substantially alleviate drought conditions.
+At least 6 to 9 inches of rain are needed to substantially alleviate drought conditions.
+Los Angeles has seen just 4 percent of its normal rainfall since Jan.
+1, AccuWeather reported.

-The National Oceanic and Atmospheric Administration still predicts the drought to persist or intensify through the spring in much of the West.
+The National Oceanic and Atmospheric Administration predicts the drought to persist or intensify through the spring in much of the West.

-‘Narrow Cold Frontal Rainband’ phenomenon generates downpours
+NCFR phenomenon generates downpours

 Some of Monday’s deluge is the work of a phenomenon known as Narrow Cold Frontal Rainbands (NCFR) — long, thin lines of high-intensity precipitation embedded in wider swaths of lighter rain.
 These carry the potential for wreaking havoc on life and property because they can drop overwhelming amounts of rain in short spans of time.

-For example, the deadly January 2018 mudslide in Montecito, near Santa Barbara, was touched off by an NCFR pouring upward 0.73 inches of rain on fire-ravaged mountainsides in 15 minutes.
+For example, the deadly January 2018 mudslides in Montecito, near Santa Barbara, were touched off by an NCFR pouring upward 0.73 inches of rain on fire-ravaged mountainsides in 15 minutes.
 That same station took in, in five minutes, more than a half-inch.

-Marty Ralph, director of the Center for Western Weather and Water Extremes (CW3E) in La Jolla, Calif., said NCFRs sometimes accompany atmospheric rivers, narrow jets of heavy precipitation from the Pacific Ocean that frequently affect California.
-But sometimes, they occur in along the leading edge of strong high-altitude disturbances like the one sweeping onshore Monday.
+Marty Ralph, director of the Center for Western Weather and Water Extremes (CW3E) in La Jolla, said NCFRs sometimes accompany atmospheric rivers, narrow jets of heavy precipitation from the Pacific Ocean that frequently affect California.
+But sometimes, they occur along the leading edge of strong high-altitude disturbances like the one sweeping onshore Monday.

 “Right now, we don’t really have the tools to predict that as well as I’d like, but we have some scientific insight to suggest what to look for, and we’re in the process of developing some of the rules,” Ralph said.